5hwb/go-game-simulator/README.md

 * Display message if result was a draw
 * Redefine the calculateWinner() function to not be based on hardcoded values
-* Allow the size of the tic-tac-toe board to be customised

 [React info](react-info.md)